- Grades 6-12

 1. the scholastic art & writing awards.

-With a wide range of categories—from critical essays to science fiction and fantasy—The Scholastic Awards are a mainstay of student contests.
+With a wide range of categories—from critical essays to science fiction and fantasy—the Scholastic Awards are a mainstay of student contests.
 Each category has its own rules and word counts, so be sure to check out the options before you decide which one is best for your students.

 How To Enter

-Students in grades 7-12, ages 13 and up, may begin submitting work in September by uploading to an online account at Scholastic and connecting to their local region.
-There are entry fees, but those can be waived for students in need.
+Students in grades 7 to 12, ages 13 and up, may begin submitting work in September by uploading to an online account at Scholastic and connecting to their local region.
+Entry fees are waived for students in need.

 2. YoungArts National Arts Competition